If you're considering an UPPAbaby stroller, you probably know that the UPPAbaby MESA is the go-to choice of infant car seat for many families.

 - UPPAbaby MINU (with adapter)

 * = not compatible with PIPA Lite versions

 The Nuna PIPA comes in these colors:

-The Nuna PIPA Lite colors include:
+The Nuna PIPA Lite is available in these colors:

 The Nuna PIPA Lite LX comes in:

 These colors are available for the Nuna PIPA Lite RX: